-Ian and Cherlin Kirby, owners of 369 Hawthorne Road, have pursued an addition to their two-story 1925 Colonial Revival house for four years.
+Mr. and Mrs Kirby, owners of 369 Hawthorne Road, have pursued an addition to their two-story 1925 Colonial Revival house for four years.
 In February, a complaint filed in Orange County Superior Court named the Kirbys—along with architect Todd Skenderian and Laguna Beach—claims city officials failed to follow the California Environmental Quality Act when they approved the remodel.

-“Our goal is preserving that quaintness but add architecture that will allow [the home] to remain for the next 100 years,” Cherlin Kirby said.
+“Our goal is preserving that quaintness but add architecture that will allow [the home] to remain for the next 100 years,” Mrs. Kirby said.

 Decades of deferred maintenance has left the home’s foundation rotting, roof leaks, without installation, and vulnerable to earthquakes and fires.
 The couple lives in a condo next door to the historic property with their five- and seven-year-old daughters.